socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 ### Motivation (Addressed Information Need)
 <!--Purpose -->

-The [C4 model page](https://en.wikipedia.org/wiki/C4_model) on Wikipedia describes this artifacts as: "decompose containers into interrelated components, and relate the components to other containers or other systems".
+The [C4 model page](https://en.wikipedia.org/wiki/C4_model) on Wikipedia describes this artifact as: "decompose containers into interrelated components, and relate the components to other containers or other systems".

 <!-- TODO what is a component anyway? how different from class? *candidate*, comes from story splitting and patterns (solution strategy!) -->